-On the whole, Derwent College still demonstrates a relatively high degree of survival externally.
-Regrettably, some of the windows have been replaced but these match the original glazing pattern and the pyramidal roof lights have also been lost.
-Whilst it has undergone some renovations internally, the extent of the original fixtures and fittings were rather limited (e.g. the only built-in items in the study bedrooms were heater and washer units and wardrobes) and the college still retains many original staircases, parquet and linoleum floors, flush timber doors and glazed softwood doors, partitions and ceilings.
+On the whole, the former Langwith College still demonstrates a relatively high degree of survival externally.
+Regrettably, some of the windows have been replaced but these match the original glazing pattern.
+Whilst it has undergone some renovations internally, the extent of the original fixtures and fittings were rather limited (eg the only built-in items in the study bedrooms were heater and washer units and wardrobes) and the college still retains many original staircases, parquet and linoleum floors, flush timber doors and glazed softwood doors, partitions and ceilings.

-Derwent College holds group value with the Grade II-listed Heslington Hall, as well as the former Langwith College, the covered walkway to the west of that college, Central Hall, two sculptures by Austin Wright ('Dryad' and 'Untitled'), and the designed landscape, which are all separately recommended for designation at Grade II.
+The former Langwith College holds group value with the Grade II-listed Heslington Hall, as well as the covered walkway to the west of the college, Derwent College, Central Hall, two sculptures by Austin Wright ('Dryad' and 'Untitled'), and the designed landscape, which are all separately recommended for designation at Grade II.

-In view of the above, Derwent College, is considered to hold special architectural and historic interest in a national context and therefore merit listing.
+In view of the above, the former Langwith College, is considered to hold special architectural and historic interest in a national context and therefore merit listing.